Mindgreppers/lifemaker_web/content/_index.md

 ## What's happening?
 - Our members took time to understand Life in an objective way.
 Now we are gathering steam and sharing the same with the larger world.
 - **5 day workshop in English and Hindi - June 1st - 12th in Dharamsala, HP, India.
-Coordinators: Pavitar Chaudhary, Bhawesh Asgar & Ayush Ghai.
 Contact us to register as family**
 - Evolving the [blueprint for Lifemaker model](/post/approach) and the workshop content material
   - Evolving the family package with insights from [Madhyastha Darshan](http://madhyasth-darshan.info/) and [Saadho](http://saadhosangha.org/)
 - Evolving the [Way of Life](/values) based on Universal Values
-- Online forum setup with help from Sumukh Shetty
+- Online forum setup
 - Sharing the vision with village families near Tang, Dharamsala, Himachal Pradesh, India
   - Establishing a base with them, in an eco setup
-- Website and content by Ayush Ghai, Federico Pecchini and other team members
+- Website and content

 ## Participate and contribute
 * First, let us arrive on the same page and share a common understanding.